Natural deduction in the original forall x systems

 Where Universal Introduction is subject to the restriction that σ must not appear in φ(x), or any undischarged assumption or in any premise of the proof.1

-It also adds one new rule for indirect derivations: ∃E
+It also adds one new rule for indirect derivations: ∃E, which justifies an

 assertion ψ by citing an assertion of the form ∃xφ(x) and a subproof